 Purpose

 Records are the means by which an organisation can demonstrate that it has effectively implemented policies and procedures appropriate to a child safe environment.
-The fact that claims of abuse by an organisation or persons within its authority structures can arise many years after an alleged event, it is likely that records will need to be kept for substantial periods of time.
+Claims of abuse by an organisation or persons within its authority structures can arise many years after an alleged event, therefore it is likely that records will need to be kept for substantial periods of time.
 This procedure and in particular the Records Control Sheet to which it refers provide indication of which records are to be retained, their location, the duration of their retention and (if appropriate) their method of disposal.

 Definitions